stephdavid/js-code-quiz/README.md

 * Five sets of questions have been created.
 TODO: code something to remove/add hide class

+* The removeAttribute() method works - will need to be able to show and hide as part of the logic process.

+* For a bit of a change, however, time to fix the button and do some hover effects.

 ### Code Logic - What are we trying to do

 1. A quiz with a timer